As NC children head back to schools, parents hope for a year without hurricanes

 When students did return, the lengthy time away often meant increased homework loads and dealing with the effects of disruptions to their routines.
 As the 2019-20 school year begins in many districts this week, families are continuing to recover while also hoping hurricane season passes without another storm.

 Once the students did return, there was pressure to make up for lost time.
-Even for her kindergartener, Belcher said a typical night of homework was two worksheets: writing out the numbers from 1 to 100 along with the entire alphabet.
+Even for her kindergartner, Belcher said a typical night of homework was two worksheets: writing out the numbers from one to 100 along with the entire alphabet.

 “Sometimes it would take us a few hours in order for him to finish it because I don’t want him to just have it sloppy,” Belcher said.